 Most surgeons would not perform tummy tuck if your BMI is greater than 40.
 However, some surgeons do not operate even if your BMI is greater than 30 due to surgical and anaesthesia risk.
 If your BMI is between 30 and 40, it’s important to consult your surgeon to determine your suitability for surgery.

-If you lose additional weight after surgery, then your abdominal skin will again become saggy and you will have to undergo tummy tuck again.
+If you lose additional weight after surgery, then your abdominal skin will again become saggy and you will have to undergo Abdominoplasty again.
 So, it will be better if you first lose weight as much as possible, then consider undergoing tummy tuck surgery.

 Why BMI Is Important for Surgery?